 With respect to executives, profit-based compensation satisfying the requirements of the Corporation Tax Act (see question 10) will be paid to all managing executives in a consistent manner.
-Therefore, any amount of incentive compensation paid to a managing executive will affect that of the other managing executives.
+Therefore, if an employer intends to treat compensation as a deductible expense, any amount of incentive compensation paid to a managing executive will affect that of the other managing executives.
 Also, in practice, a company will adopt a common rule or method for determining the incentive compensation offered to all executives.